Moustakick/OpenIGTLink-Client-Unity-XR/README.md

 ## Usage

-The application currently supports loading "obj" files into the scene and offers tools for manipulation.
-Files can be loaded from various sources:

-- Web: Files can be fetched via HTTP/HTTPS protocols.
-- Samba Share: Access files stored on a Samba share.
-- [Work in Progress] Slicer3D (VTK Files): Integration with Slicer3D via the OpenIGTLink protocol.

-### Selecting the Source

-To choose the data source, gesture your hand in your preferred direction to open a menu.
-Then, with your other hand, select the desired source from the Object Load dropdown menu.

-### Loading from the Web

-Navigate to the URL menu, enter the desired URL, and press the validate button.
-Loading occurs asynchronously, so please be patient as the model loads.

-### Loading from a Samba Share

-In the SMB menu, provide the necessary Samba server information, including the share name and file path for loading.
-If authentication is required, input the username and password accordingly.

-### [Work in Progress] OpenIGTLink

 The OpenIGTLink connection operates as a client.
 Enter the server's IP address and port, if different from the default, in the menu to establish the connection.

 ### Object Manipulation